 To Her Credit offers targeted advice about personal finance based on unique challenges faced by women.
 It is authored by women with different financial backgrounds, dedicated to encouraging empowerment through financial literacy.

-Traveling on the tail-end of a pandemic requires extra preparation and awareness, but solo female travelers are no strangers to budgeting for the added costs of independent exploration.
+Traveling during a pandemic requires extra preparation and awareness, but solo female travelers are no strangers to budgeting for the added costs of independent exploration.
 Female travelers going it alone are often paying a surcharge to ensure their health and safety.

 It’s no surprise that physical safety is top of mind for women travelers.
 According to the 2019 Portrait of American Travelers study, 64% of women cited safety as their top consideration in deciding a destination – and this was before travelers had the additional worry of COVID-19.

 If you want to go it alone as a female traveler, you’ll not only need to keep in mind the health precautions of pandemic travel, you’ll also have to learn how to factor safety precautions into your trip planning and budget – even when it feels unfair.

 “Budgeting to ensure your physical safety is like a ‘pink tax’ on travel; an unfortunate cost that women endure, but male travelers likely wouldn’t think twice about,” said Kelly Lewis, founder of the Women’s Travel Fest and Damesly.
 “Yet, it’s very important for women to think ahead and budget for safety when planning solo travel.”

 See related: Can we safely return to sleeping in hotels?

 - Check the entry and exit requirements: Before you even book a ticket, check the current COVID-19 requirements for the country you’re visiting and any country you might transit.
 Will they allow passport holders from your country to enter?
 Will you need to show a COVID negative test?
 Is there a mandatory quarantine?
 Make sure you have the answers to all these questions before making any purchases.